nomeata/haskell-via-sokoban/01-intro.md

 two pictures, and combines them to one.
 You should agree with me that such a function likely would have type `Picture -> Picture -> Picture`.

-And now we are expericing one of the advantages of a good type system: We can search for a type!
+And now we are experiencing one of the advantages of a good type system: We can search for a type!
 Indeed, there is only function in the documentation that has this type

 ```haskell
 (&) :: Picture -> Picture -> Picture